chrisnajman/sticky-nav-page-anchor-links/README.md

 - ES6 Modules (no transpilation to ES5)

-1. `/modules/article-header-intersection-observer` adds / removes the `nav` shadow and the 'Back to top' link on scroll.
+1. `js/modules/observers/article-header-intersection-observer` adds / removes the `nav` shadow and the 'Back to top' link on scroll.
-2. `/modules/article-section-headings-intersection-observer.js` adds the highlight to the menu links and the underline to the `section` headings.
+2. `js/modules/observers/article-section-headings-intersection-observer.js` adds the highlight to the menu links and the underline to the `section` headings.
+   - The `js/modules/find-link.js` function is imported.
-3. `/modules/primary-navigation-resize-observer.js` dynamically calculates the height of the `nav`.
+3. `js/modules/observers/primary-navigation-resize-observer.js` dynamically calculates the height of the `nav`.
 The resulting value is printed as a `style` declaration on the `html` element using `scroll-padding-top`.

-- Additionally, `/modules/theme-switcher.js` provides dark mode toggle functionality.
+- Additionally, `js/modules/theme-switcher.js` provides dark mode toggle functionality.
 The selected mode is saved to local storage.

 ## CSS